Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Protein.md

 > (Of a protein) spherical

 > [!abstract] Denaturation / renaturation
-> Denaturation: loss of 3D structure when heated
+> Denaturation: loss of 3D structure at high temperature or extreme pH
-> Renaturation: regain of 3D structure when cooled
+> Renaturation: regain of 3D structure at low temperature or normal pH

 ## Types